"I've already said it, why would I need to repeat it?"

 First, I praised them in the moment (they cc'd me on the email to the customer) for doing a great job.
 Then, later that week when we met 1 on 1, I brought up again how awesome it was and why it mattered so much to us as a product team.

 When I later taught them about the power of repetition they recalled this reinforcement, and remarked how it did make it stick more for them.
+And because I used a variety of ways to reinforce it, they were not annoyed by it.

 3) Lead by example, repeatedly.